Health Data in Germany – How Secure is Data in Medical Practices?

 Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller and the processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate: (a) the pseudonymization and encryption of personal data

 Health data is, contrary to many opinions, popular with hackers.
 It provides a wealth of information and therefore requires sufficient protection.
 If you are unsure whether your data will be treated with care, just talk to your doctor or pharmacist.
 For a practice, the protection of patient data is of high existential importance.
 And not infrequently, doctors are blackmailed with stolen data.

 How Can Boxcryptor Help?

-For secure exchange with a patient, we recommend the web service Whisply.
-The service also uses AES-256 encryption and is ideal for sharing personal information such as diagnostic findings or a doctor’s note with a patient.
-The zero knowledge principle ensures that only the sender and the recipient can access the file.
+For secure data exchange with patients, we recommend Whisply.
+The service also uses end-to-end encryption and is ideal for sending personal data such as findings or sick notes.
+The zero-knowledge principle ensures that only the authorized recipient can access the file.